Ryan J-W Smith, MA Law (Dist)

 – Three Weeks

 “a damned good romp”

 – British Theatre Guide

 Ryan has released his music under his own name, and also under the recording artist name, Imbibe.

 His first two solo albums were originally released with Universal Music in 2006, and subsequently re-released in 2013.

 Smith also scores all the soundtracks for his films and will be releasing a new album soon.
 Here’s a taste of what’s to come:

 Ryan is also a singer and, given his prowess with verse and acting, a natural spoken-word/rap artist – which he can perform either in English or French.
 Below is an example in English and to the right an example in French, both written, composed and performed by Smith.

 “I am used to artists forcing their music on me – with Ryan, he was so humble, that eventually I had to ask him to play his album to me… as soon as he played a couple of tracks, I knew I wanted him to sign a distribution deal with Universal.
 He has already achieved so much, but it’s obvious to anyone that meets him that Ryan is destined for greatness.”

-A former teenage tennis champion, Smith’s more physical passions today primarily extend to riding sports motorcycles, flying planes & helicopters, practicing wing chun kung-fu & archery.
+A former teenage tennis champion, Smith’s more physical passions in later life have primarily extend to riding sports motorcycles, flying planes & helicopters, practicing wing chun kung-fu & archery.